Abstract selection is now complete for the BSP UK annual conference ‘Engaged Phenomenology II’ (30 Aug – 1 Sep 2022).

 General registration information – dates, costs, what’s included, financial assistance:

-> The conference registration system will open late May 2022.
+> Registration information will be released 31 May 2022.
 We will communicate via email to speakers when the system is open, and via our social channels for delegates who also wish to attend.

 > The conference fee this year will remain the same as for previous years’ face-to-face events at £100 for early bird registration; remote attendees will pay a much reduced fee.